-AHA reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in both Australia and five comparable overseas countries.
-This review, which was undertaken on behalf of the Department of Health involved two parts-an overseas and an Australian component.
+AHA reviewed and subsequently compared the key structural features of the organ and tissue donation sectors in Australia and five comparable countries.

-The overseas component of this project involved AHA:
+The international component of this project involved AHA:

 - Identifying the five most comparable overseas countries to Australia with the highest organ and tissue donation rates.
 These were found to be Canada, Italy, Spain, the United Kingdom and USA

 - Identifying key national organisational features of the selected countries’ approach to the procurement and eventual transplantation of solid organs and tissues

 - Conducting a detailed examination of national structures for managing organ procurement and transplantation, identifying the agency or agencies involved